masak/alma/ROADMAP.md

 * A `swap` macro.
 Takes two lvalues and swaps their contents.
 The term "lvalue" here is significant, as these need to be assignable.
 (That's also why a simple sub wouldn't be enough in this case, since we have call-by-value.)
-This macro needs the assignment protocol to be in place in order to work fully. ([#218](https://github.com/masak/007/issues/218))
+This macro needs the location protocol to be in place in order to work fully. ([#218](https://github.com/masak/007/issues/218))

 * Reduction metaoperator, such as `[+](1, 2, 3)`.
 In 007, the `[+]` would